SFDO-Community-Sprints/DLRS-Documentation/docs/Cookbook/Education-Data.md

 | Schedule vs Child Trigger | `Child Trigger deployed`

 **Variations:**
-> Show the count of incomplete courses by adjusting the Relationship Criteria.
+> Show the count of incomplete courses by adjusting the Relationship Criteria (!= 'Completed', for example).

 **Contributed By**
 Nick Lindberg, [University of Minnesota - Carlson School of Management](https://carlsonschool.umn.edu/)